GeniusWigga/shopware-docker/Readme.md

 ### Mac performance issue

-file access in mounted volumes are slow.
+File access in mounted volumes are slow.
 For more information go to `https://docs.docker.com/docker-for-mac/osxfs-caching/`.